Automation Heroes, Sidekicks & Stragglers

 Lesson #2 - The automation, cloud, and data nexus are vital for success.

-Post Covid-19, the stragglers are trying to get better value from their previous investments compared to heroes who are aligning automation to their data and cloud strategies.
+Post Covid-19, the stragglers are trying to get better value from their previous investments compared to heroes who are aligning process automation to their data and cloud strategies.

 Lesson #3 - Automation needs a C-level push and an employee-level pull to be successful.